CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 For example, if 3 instances are running for your application, this environment variable will contain `0` on the first, `1` on the second and `2` on the third.

+## I need a private ssh key to fetch my private dependencies.
+How do I do that?

+If your company manages its own artifacts in a private repository (like, you can only access them via git+ssh or sftp), and you need a private key to connect to the server, you can commit them in your application's Clever Cloud repository and then add the `clevercloud/ssh.json`.

+The ssh.json file is documented in the [common configuration page](/common-application-configuration)